Void061/nextjs-starter/README.md

 This starter is designed to work closely with this back-end in NestJS [NestJS Starter](https://github.com/Void061/nestjs-starter)

+## Formatting Init
+- Set your IDE to execute on SAVE prettier and eslint.
+- Set your IDE to EOF Unix Mac.

 ## Features

 - ✨ Next.js (15)